massimobonanni/mslearn-azure-developer/Instructions/Labs/02-app-service-deployment-slots.md

 ---
 lab:
+    topic: Azure App Service
     title: 'Swap deployment slots in Azure App Service'
     description: 'Learn how to swap deployment slots in Azure App Service.
 In this exercise you: deploy a simple app to App Service; make a small change to the app and deploy that to a staging slot; and finally swap the slots so the updated app is in production.'
 ---

 # Swap deployment slots in Azure App Service

 In this exercise, you deploy a basic HTML+CSS site to Azure App Service by using the Azure CLI **az  webapp up** command.
 Next, you update the code and deploy the change to a staging slot.
 Finally, you swap the slots.

 Tasks performed in this exercise: